 Things to watch for include, some new decor, menu items and hours.
 There will also be a new barista in the evenings.
 David Foxwell, whom many of you have already met.
 Our beloved Margaret will be leaving us, by her choice, at least long enough to handle some medical issues.
 We hope we will see her back here in the future.

 One thing that will NOT change is the ultimate MISSION of the HotSpot, to provide a venue for expression, friendship and support for ALL AGES.
 Both Gus and Marcia plan on being regulars.
 Marcia will be staying on and helping with the transition, for however long it takes.
 She will also continue to host the Slow Jams along with Bob Wind.
 Gus has asked to be HotSpot's "Ambassador of Goodwill," which means he will still be in charge of photos and HUGS!!!!
 Line up ladies.

 It has been a real blast and we wouldn't have traded the experience for anything.
 We are blessed with the most incredible circle of friends anyone could ever hope to have.

 Please everyone, come support Rachel and Melissa in their new endeavor.
 They are on a mission to keep the music, the poetry and the camaraderie alive at Daytona's only little Brigadoon and they cannot do it without YOU!

 It's been a real blast!
 However, an era has ended...

 Rachel received an offer she could not refuse and had to move away.
 Melissa took the helm and because of the slow economy, has announced the closing day at the HotSpot of November 29, 2008.
 See photos of Fly by Night & Friends CLOSING PARTY

-Except for the Wednesday evening Slow Pitch Circle Jam, the HotSpot is closed.
+Except for the Tuesday evening Slow Pitch Circle Jam @ 6:30PM, the HotSpot is closed.
 The building with drive-thru is for sale or lease.
 Equipment is negotiable.

 We will keep in touch with the HotSpot Family and circle of friends via E-Mail